 Satisfactory Academic Progress

 The criteria used to determine SAP are cumulative grade point average, cumulative completion rate (or pace), and maximum time frame for completion of educational objective.
-At the end of spring semester, the Office of Student Financial Services reviews students’ academic progress.
+At the end of spring semester, the Office of Student Financial Services reviews the academic progress of all students who received any type of Title IV (federal) student aid at any point during the academic year.
 All periods of enrollment are reviewed, including semesters during which no financial aid was received.

 Qualitative Requirement – Cumulative Grade Point Average (CGPA)

-Undergraduates at the freshman level must achieve a minimum cumulative GPA of 1.750.
+Undergraduates at the freshman level (0-23.99 credit hours earned) must achieve a minimum cumulative GPA of 1.750.

-Undergraduates at the sophomore level and above must achieve a minimum cumulative GPA of 2.000.
+Undergraduates at the sophomore level and above (24+ credit hours earned) must achieve a minimum cumulative GPA of 2.000.

 Graduate students must maintain a minimum cumulative GPA of 2.800.

 Quantitative Requirement - Completion Rate (Pace)